oshi/oshi/UPGRADING.md

 `getProcessCount()`, and `getThreadCount()`) were moved rom the `CentralProcessor` to the `OperatingSystem`.

-The `CentralProcessor`'s `getSystemIOWaitTicks()` and `getSystemIrqTicks()` methods were removed.
-The `getSystemCpuLoadTicks()` now include the IOWait and IRQ tick information previously reported by those methods, although Idle time no longer includes IOWait, and System Time no longer includes IRQ ticks.
-The `getProcessorCpuLoadTicks()` now includes per-processor IOWait and IRQ tick information.
+The (`OperatingSystem`'s) `getProcesses()` method now takes two arguments, to limit the number of results returned, and to sort the results.

 ## API Changes - oshi-json

 JSON objects associated with the above method changes were updated:
+ - `systemCpuLoadTicks` and `processorCpuLoadTicks` now have 7-element arrays instead of 4, and the `systemIOWaitTicks` and `systemIrqTicks` elements have been removed from the `processor` object.
  - `fileSystem` is now an element of `operatingSystem` rather than `processor`.
  - `fileStores` is now an element of `fileSystem` rather than `processor`.
  - `processID`, `processCount`, `threadCount`, and `processes` are now elements of `operatingSystem` rather than `processor`.
- - `systemCpuLoadTicks` and `processorCpuLoadTicks` now have 7-element arrays instead of 4, and the `systemIOWaitTicks` and `systemIrqTicks` elements have been removed from the `processor` object.

 # Guide to upgrading from OSHI 1.x to 2.x